mapgirll/calico-oss-network-policy-management/modules/module-2-introducing-tiers.md

 Order:           10000000
 ```

-The order number of the tiers shows that policies in the `default` tier will get evaluated before the `baselineadminnetworkpolicy`, *however* the default action of the `default` tier is `Deny`, so if any traffic is evaluated by all policies in that tier and doesn't match, and it gets to the bottom of the tier, it will be denied.
-Any traffic that makes it to the bottom of the `baselineadminnetworkpolicy` tier will get passed onto the next tier for evaluation.
+The order number of the tiers shows that the `default` tier will get evaluated before the `baselineadminnetworkpolicy` (because it's number is lower, so has higher precedence) *however* the default action of the `default` tier is `Deny`, so if any traffic is evaluated by all policies in that tier and doesn't match, it will be denied.
+Any traffic that makes it to the bottom of the `baselineadminnetworkpolicy` tier will get passed onto the next tier for evaluation (if there is one).

 >AdminNetworkPolicies and BaselineAdminNetworkPolicies are based on two APIs introduced by the Kubernetes network policy API.
 The AdminNetworkPolicy helps administrators set strict security rules for the cluster, i.e. a developer cannot override these rules.
 The BaselineAdminNetworkPolicy allows administrators to set baseline security rules that can be overridden by developer NetworkPolicies if needed.